Herman Biography: Real Name, Age, Girlfriend, Scholarship Award, Songs, Videos -Pindula

 Career

 Vusa Blaqs who is a fan of Herman directed Herman’s debut single Zvandofarira.
-The clothes that Herman wears in the video were supplied by Andy Baleni of 1202 Herbal.
+The clothes that Herman wore in the video were supplied by Andy Baleni of 1202 Herbal.
+In March 2021 he featured on Sebastian Magacha's song Shaina'.

 Scholarship